-There is a telephone and a phone jack in each room of the residence halls.
+There is a telephone jack in each room of the residence halls.
 Telephones can be checked-out for the school year from the front desk, and must be returned during final check-outs.
 Charges will be incurred for broken or missing equipment.
 Direct-dial long distance calling is not available, but pre-paid calling cards are available at the Campus Store.

 Each room is equipped with a cable jack for access to the campus cable system (which is all digital).
 Commercial cable systems are not available in the residence halls, but a number of cable networks are provided (e.g. CNN, Fox News, ESPN, Discovery, The History Channel, Food Network, etc.) as well as local networks.

 Floor lounges are located on each floor.
 Each lounge contains a large refrigerator for food storage, a sink, a stove and/or microwave, and tables for group studying and social activities on the floor.
 Recycling containers are stationed in lounges for recycling of paper, plastics, and metals.

 Located on the lower level of the residence halls are small meditation rooms which provide quiet places for private devotions and praying.
 No studying is allowed in these rooms.

 Computer labs are located on the lower levels of the men’s hall for the use of all residence hall students 24 hours a day.
 Various academic software, internet access, and laser printing are available.
 Academic work takes priority over all personal use, such as email, and no food or beverages may be taken into computer labs.